 When you begin your relationship with a new remote worker, make sure they understand your priorities of having meetings.
 Communication must be established from the beginning and it’s up to you to set this in place right away.

-In order to set daily check ins, simply reach out to your worker and ask them which time would work best for them.
-Remember, if you are running a business with lots of work, you may have to adapt to their schedule and work around their time.
+In order to set daily check ins, simply reach out to a worker and ask them which time would work best for them.
+Remember, if you are running a business with lots of work, you may have to adapt to their working times.
 Just make sure you reach out with the necessary options for them.

 Setting these meetings will allow you to be able to let them ask questions and update you about their work load for the week.

-Establish the Need for Daily Check Ins at Beginning/Ending of Shifts
+Establish the Need for Daily Check Ins at Beginning/Ending of Working Hours

-If you are running a business where you have freelancers clocking in and out at different times throughout the world, make sure you establish the need for at least a check-in at some point throughout their shift period.
+If you are running a business where there are freelancers working at different times throughout the world, make sure you establish the need for at least a check-in at some point throughout their working times.

 Some will prefer to check in before they start their day and others will opt to communicate with you on their progress after their day is over.
 It’s important to once again allow the worker to pick which option is best and works around their schedule.

 In doing so, you are allowing them a voice within your company and establishing how important their work is to your company.
 Giving them the option to set daily check ins allows them to have a voice within your business.

 Communicate Your Preference to Receive Daily Check Ins